India monsoon floods kill more than 200

 At least 48 people have also lost their lives in neighbouring Karnataka state.

-A state government official told AFP that 16 people were still missing in Karnataka but the situation had improved as rains had eased.
+A state government official said that 16 people were still missing in Karnataka but the situation had improved as rains had eased.

 “We have rescued around 677,000 people in the last few days and think the water level will start dropping in another 24-48 hours,” the official said.